hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 ## 1. Overview

-This Terraform module provisions a fully managed AWS Auto Scaling Group (ASG) with all supporting resources required to host a scalable WordPress application.
-It includes EC2 instance configuration, launch template, scaling policies, security groups, and CloudWatch monitoring.
-The module seamlessly integrates with the Application Load Balancer (ALB), RDS MySQL, ElastiCache Redis, and optionally uses S3 for media storage and deployment scripts.
+This Terraform module provisions a fully managed AWS Auto Scaling Group (ASG) designed to host a scalable and secure WordPress application.
+It deploys instances into **private subnets**, isolating them from direct internet traffic.
+The module includes a Launch Template, scaling policies, security groups, and deep integration with other AWS services like ALB, RDS, and ElastiCache.
+Outbound internet access for bootstrapping and updates is managed via a NAT Gateway in the VPC.

 ---

 ## 2. Prerequisites / Requirements

 - AWS provider configured in `providers.tf`.
-- Valid AMI ID for the selected region.
+- A valid AMI ID for the selected region.
-- Existing VPC, subnets, and ALB.
+- An existing VPC with public and private subnets.
+- A **NAT Gateway** configured in the VPC to allow outbound internet access from the private subnets.
+- An existing Application Load Balancer (ALB).

 ---